vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### Registration form using the WordPress WPCode Plugin and PHP

-Use the WPCode plugin to create the following code snippet (adjust fields to fit your installation).
-Edit it as necessary to fit your purpose.
+Use the WPCode plugin to create the following code snippet (adjust fields to fit your installation) and insert it into your Registration Page.
-Taken from [WallRegistrationPage](https://github.com/vmangos/WallRegistrationPage/) and edited with hostnames as they are expected in the `vmangos-docker` configuration.
+Taken from [WallRegistrationPage](https://github.com/vmangos/WallRegistrationPage/).
 Shoutout to [WallCraft](https://www.wallcraft.org/)!

 ```sh
 /* Database credentials.
 Assuming you are running mariadb